phdargen/builderQuest11/README.md

 - Node.js 18+ installed
 - A Base Account (create one at [account.base.app](https://account.base.app))
-- USDC on Base Sepolia testnet
+- USDC on Base Sepolia testnet for reading articles

 ### Installation